The Story Behind IndiNature: Rethinking the Future of Building Materials

 The Founder’s Vision

-IndiNature was co-founded by Scott Simpson, a trained architect with a deep concern for the environmental impacts of conventional construction.
-His frustration with the lack of scalable, truly sustainable materials led to a shift in focus — from design to manufacturing.
-With IndiNature, he set out to build a solution from the ground up, using nature as the blueprint.
+IndiNature was co-founded by Scott Simpson, whose strong passion for the environment and deep concern over the negative impacts of conventional construction inspired a bold new approach.
+Recognising the urgent need for scalable, genuinely sustainable building materials, Scott led the journey from design through to manufacturing.
+With IndiNature, he set out to create a solution from the ground up—using nature itself as the blueprint to drive positive change in the built environment.

 Scott Simpson